CryptoDogg/blog-articles/bridge-blog-article-english.md

 ## Conclusion
 sTokens can give opportunities where OSS creators offer benefits to stakers, but it is inconvenient to check the staking amount of each staker.
-The sTokens Bridge solve this inconvenience by transforming the sTokens into ERC20 tokens which is really standard and easy to develop with.
+The sTokens Bridge can solve this inconvenience by transforming the sTokens into ERC20 tokens which is really standard and easy to develop with.
 By introducing the sTokens Bridge, benefits-offering will be more active, thus that would bring about the further growth of the DEV community.